MehradSm/SF-Crime-Prediction/README.md

 ## Results

-Results are divided to three different sections and they are available in [Results] forlder:
+Results are divided to three different sections and they are available in [Results](https://github.com/MehradSm/SF-Crime-Prediction/tree/main/Results) folder:

 * Data visulaization which illustrates the
 * Logistic regression results